jesperkristiansson/world-generation/README.md

 A simple project playing around with generating a 2D world(tile grid) using the wave [function collapse algorithm](https://robertheaton.com/2018/12/17/wavefunction-collapse-algorithm/)

 Uses [Jansson](https://jansson.readthedocs.io/en/latest/index.html) for parsing JSON config files.

-## TODO
-- Implement more efficient data structures, such as binary heap for keeping track of tiles with least number of variations